GA3RlEL/UmbraLink/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need the following environment variables

 `CLOUDINARY_API_KEY`